andyanday33/andyanday33/README.md

 ### About Me

 BSc in Computer Engineering, graduated from Ege University.
-Currently attended MSc on Computer Science at the University of St. Andrews.
+Currently attended MSc in Computer Science at the University of St. Andrews.
 Interested in Backend development and Cloud Technologies.

 ### Currently Learning